Make your data accessible to ArcGIS Server

 Permissions to data in a database

 When you create a service that references data in a database, you need to ensure that the server has the appropriate permissions to access the data.
 The type of permissions you need to grant depends on what type of database you are using and what type of authentication you are using to connect.

 ArcGIS 10.1 for Server and later releases do not support personal geodatabases.

 The way you grant ArcGIS Server access to data in a database depends on whether you connect to the database using database authentication or operating system (OS) authentication.
 View the database connection properties in ArcCatalog or the Catalog window in ArcMap to find out whether the connection uses database authentication or OS authentication.
-Note that you always access desktop or workgroup geodatabase using OS authentication.
+Note that you always access workgroup geodatabase using OS authentication.

 When using database authentication, check your database connection properties in the Catalog tree and make sure you check the option to save the user name and password.
 This is required for your service to access the data successfully.

 Write permissions on the data must be granted to the database user making the connection if you plan to allow edits to the data.